IngmarStein/unifi-sonos-doc/README.md

 ## Recommended Settings

-Use the following settings (as of Sonos OS S2 13.2, UniFi Network Network 7.4.156):
+Use the following settings (as of Sonos OS S2 13.2, UniFi Network Application 7.4.156):

 - Multicast DNS: _on_ (likely required only if Sonos devices are segregated into a separate VLAN)
   - Settings -> Networks -> `$YOUR_NETWORK`